 Put simply, you have invested in a CCTV system to keep the people and property that are important to you safe.
 Maintaining your CCTV system ensures they stay safe, but let’s look at this in more detail.

 Dirt can cause issues in a number of ways.
-Although there are very few moving parts on cameras there days, the fan can suck in dirt.
+Although there are very few moving parts on cameras these days, the fan can suck in dirt.
 This builds up and leads to overheating, that may lead to premature electronics failure.
 Probably more importantly, when that dirt is on the lens, it will impact the quality of the images being captured.

 - Focus, Position & Tracking

 However a camera has been fixed to a building, it can move slightly.
 Vibration, high winds or even knocks can move the camera away from where it is supposed to be monitoring and affect its ability to focus properly.
 As with dirt, this can impact the quality of the images being captured.
-If you are proactively watching someone with your CCTV system, what happens if the control mechanisms aren’t working.
+If you are proactively watching someone with your CCTV system, what happens if the control mechanisms aren’t working?
 A Walk Test should be carried out regularly to ensure that you can watch people when you need to, including when they pass from one camera’s view to another.

 - Pre-emptive maintenance